 From this inspired endeavor, she joined with a group of devoted parents who would go on to form a board of directors, and move forward with the notion that there could be a different kind of school here in Indianapolis.
 This group, which included Dr. John Galloway, Dr. Bob Archer, and Dr. Manuel Debono, put Louise Brannon in place as the Directress.
 David Gillman acted as their attorney, and became Secretary of the Corporation.
 Jacque LeRoy rented them a property on West 39th.
 Street, off Knollton Road, where The Children’s House opened, incorporated as a not-for-profit school, in 1971.
 This was all made possible by the focused devotion of this group, and the help of a Lilly Endowment Grant.

-Forty-four years later, this school still thrives on the Northwest side of Indianapolis, in a building the school bought with its second matching Lilly Endowment Grant, made possible by the generous donations from hundreds of its alumni.
+Fifty years later, this school still thrives on the Northwest side of Indianapolis, in a building the school bought with its second matching Lilly Endowment Grant, made possible by the generous donations from hundreds of its alumni.